CarawaysClass/carawaysclass.github.io/itse1311/md/itse1311-syllabus.md

 **Office:** UP NRB Bldg, Room 209P
 **Email:** <a href = "mailto:bruce.caraway@lonestar.edu">bruce.caraway@lonestar.edu</a>
 **Website:** <a href = "https://carawaysclass.com">carawaysclass.com</a>
+**Slack Team Site:** <a href="https://itse1311-sum17.slack.com" target="_blank">slack.com/itse1311-sum17</a>
 ## Course Info
 **Course Number:** ITSE 1311
 **Course Title:** Beginning Web Progamming
 **Term and Year:** Summer 2017
 **Course Section(s):** 6001/2
-**Class Days & Times:** TuTh 7:50AM-9:30AM
+**Class Days & Times:** TuTh 7:50AM-11:20AM
 **Class Room:** UP 13.731
 **Credit Hours:** 3 (Lecture hrs: 2 | Lab hrs: 3)
 **Total Contact Hours** 80

 Campus Map:  <a href="http://www.lonestar.edu/maps-universitypark.htm" target="_blank">Lone Star College - University Park</a>
 ## Office Hours:
+Wednesdays 10am - 1pm
-TBD or by appointment
+or by appointment

 ## Course Description
 This course is designed to equip you, the student, with the fundamental programming skills necessary to build HTML-based web pages.
 Generally (and per the course catalog), this course will develop skills used in web programming including mark-up and scripting languages.

 ## Syllabus Fast Facts
 * Our <a href="https://slack.com" target="_blank">slack.com</a> class team site is the best way to reach your instructor.
 Be sure to register for access as soon as you receive the invitation email from me.
-* Check the <a href="https://slack.com" target="_blank">slack.com</a> #schedule channel for our weekly Learning Activities and Assignments.
+* Check the slack <a href="https://itse1311-sum17.slack.com/messages/C5MNZP1NF" target="_blank">#schedule channel</a> for our weekly Learning Activities and Assignments.
 This information will also be posted in D2L.
 * For emails received between _Monday and Friday noon_, I will reply by 5pm, the following day.
 * For emails received between _Friday noon and Sunday or on holidays_, I will reply by 5pm, the following Monday.
 * Call OTS (<a href="tel:832-813-6600">832-813-6600</a>) for technical issues with D2L or your student email.